Artanejp/common_source_project-fm7/source/readme_fm7.txt

   g.
 Implemented saving/loading state feature, mostly working.
   h.
 Include printer support without inteligent commands.
      Also inmplement Dempa Shimbun-sha's Joystick (sold with XEVIOUS).
+  i.
+Add also FM77AV's hidden buzzer.
+  j.
+Support connect/disconnect FDDs.
+Please check "Connect 320KB FDD" at first.
+  k.
+Support auto input "8" or "5" when using ten-key as moving characters at games for FM-8 and FM-7.
   If you need more informations, see RELEASENOTE and reame_by_artane.txt .

   [3] I implemented hidden message faster than XM7 :-)